 Hunting laws vary from state to state, so in order to determine the actual legality of hunting in your area, it is important to do some research.
 However, if you are already a hunter, this is something that you are most likely going to already be fully aware of.
 In most states, a child does not have a minimum age to shoot a deer if they are accompanied by an adult and are using their parents deer tag.
 Most states will allow a child to get their own deer tag when they are seven, so this would be an age that you might want to consider.
 Again, there are a lot of considerations that are going to have to come into play.
 It really comes down to the personal decisions of the parents, as well as the laws that are present in the state you are residing in.

 It is also a great idea to think about the actual guns that your kids may be handling.
 A long range hunting rifle is going to be quite difficult for a young child to handle, so you may want to get them a custom hunting rifle.
-A lightweight hunting rifle is going to be the best option for any kids that you want to bring hunting, as this is going to make things much easier for them.
+A long range hunting rifle is going to be the best option for any kids that you want to bring hunting, as this is going to make things much easier for them.
 It doesn’t make sense to start your kids of shooting the same guns that an adult would use.
 Anyone that has seen a child try to fire a heavy gun can attest to this fact.
 If you have decided that you do want to take your young children out hunting or begin competition shooting, it is a great idea to head to a local gun shop and ask for some advice.
 There are also quite a few message boards and forums, which feature these types of specific topics.
 Reading through them may help you to find additional information that can help you to decide what gear to use when your hunting.